Spending My Time: "Un Día Sin Ti" (1996)

 Roxette released a Spanish-language compilation album, Baladas en Español, in 1996.
-It consisted of twelve of their down-tempo singles and album tracks, which were translated by Spanish songwriter Luis Gomez-Escolar.
+It consisted of twelve of their down-tempo singles and album tracks, which were translated by Spanish songwriter Luis Gómez-Escolar.
 This album was only released in Spanish and Portuguese-speaking territories.
 A translated version of "Spending My Time", titled "Un Día Sin Ti" ("A Day Without You"), was released in November 1996 as the album's lead single.
+Unfortunately, it was later reversioned as a cumbia santafesina, by the argentine cumbia band "Los del Fuego", in 2007.

 Music video

 A new music video was filmed for this version of the song.
 It was created by Jonas Åkerlund, who would go on to direct a total of twelve music videos for the duo.
 It features close-up shots of Marie singing and Per playing guitar, interspersed with clips of a woman descending into alcoholism, and suggestively sniffing a table counter.

 Track listings

 All music was composed by Per Gessle and Mats Persson.
 Lyrics were written by Gessle.
 Spanish lyrics were written by Luis G. Escolar.